Non-uniqueness of the steady state for run-and-tumble particles with a double-well interaction potential: Non symmetric steady state

 \section{Non symmetric steady state}

 Until now we have assumed that the stationary density $\rho_s(x)$ is symmetric, $\rho_s(-x)=\rho_s(x)$.
-This should be true in the large $N$ limit if we start from a symmetric initial condition.
-However, as we now show, if the initial condition is not symmetric, and if the support is disjoint, a non-symmetric stationary distribution is possible.
+This should be true in the large $N$ limit if we start from a symmetric initial condition. {\blue It should also hold whenever the support has a single component, due to ergodicity.} However, as we now show, if the initial condition is not symmetric, and if the support is disjoint, a non-symmetric stationary distribution is possible, {\blue where the particles are separated into two groups of different sizes}.
 Such a distribution is characterized by a non-zero value of the third moment $m_3$.